 While any client technologies could invoke their services, decoupling allow SDKs for any number of technologies.
 Headless CMS vendors typically provide SDKs to wrap their HTTPS APIs for a wide variety of technologies.

-2 thoughts on “CMS Glossary: SDK”
+2 thoughts on “-CMS Glossary: SDK”